 When leaving their cottages, every islander left a plate of oats and an open Bible on their table before boarding the ship.

-Note: This post was originally compiled on June 17, 2009 and has since been updated repeatedly with additional background information, new statistics, and relevant links.
+Note: This post was originally compiled in 2009 and has since been updated repeatedly with additional background information, new statistics, and relevant links.